 Joint pain and inflammation:

-I have had several patients and family members complain of increase in pain and stiffness after eating too much of acidic food.
-Opposite to that, patients feel less pain and stiffness with diet high in omega 3 fatty acids and with green vegetables like Broccoli, kale etc. Foods with turmeric powder in it or turmeric tablet also helps with inflammation and so with the pain.
+I have had several patients and family members complain of an increase in pain and stiffness after eating too much of acidic food.
+Opposite to that, patients feel less pain and stiffness with a diet high in omega 3 fatty acids and with green vegetables like Broccoli, kale, etc. Foods with turmeric powder in it or turmeric tablet also helps with inflammation and so with the pain.

 Some food like Apple cider vinegar, garlic, turmeric powder, herbal tea, and food with high vitamin C are known to help with arthritis pain and inflammation.
-We get vitamin C from fruits like kiwi, oranges, cherries etc. Antioxidant property of these fruits helps to reduce inflammation and thereby reduces the pain.
+We get vitamin C from fruits like kiwi, oranges, cherries, etc. The antioxidant property of these fruits helps to reduce inflammation and thereby reduces the pain.
 I have had patients though, who will complain of pain flaring up after eating these same fruits.
 So this may not work for you and that is OK.
 Every person is unique.
 So what may work wonders for one person may not have any similar effects on the other person.
-If you are reading this, please try to have open mind and be ready to accept that your body may not react the same way as other person.
+If you are reading this, please try to have an open mind and be ready to accept that your body may not react the same way as another person.

-Just like all other organs in our body, brain also gets affected by what we feed our body.
-The good food you want to feed your babies and your families, are nuts mainly walnuts, berries, vegetables and whole grains, to get a smart generation!!
+Just like all other organs in our body, the brain also gets affected by what we feed our body.
+The good food you want to feed your babies and your families are nuts mainly walnuts, berries, vegetables, and whole grains, to get a smart generation!!
 I review about stroke and TBI in my previous articles.

 For GI system:

-Our GI system starts crying when we fill it up with hot food, deep-fried food and foods with high in trans fat.
-People with IBS (irritable bowel syndrome) complain of flare up of symptoms with dairy, alcohol, or coffee.
+Our GI system starts crying when we fill it up with hot food, deep-fried food, and foods with high in trans fat.
+People with IBS (irritable bowel syndrome) complain of a flare-up of symptoms with dairy, alcohol, or coffee.

 I am talking only about WATER 😉 It is recommended to drink at least 6 to 8 glasses of water a day.
 Pure water, no added sugar or flavor.
 This is my personal experience, more water you drink, healthier you become.
 With more amount of water in your body, you can manage your weight, your kidneys become more efficient, and you are going to have more energy.